 At her age, most women would settle down with some providers and get a stable office job.
-Not her, she decided to hustle, live in a foreign country and fight for her future.
+Not her, she decided to hustle, live in a foreign country, and fight for her future.
 I admired her for that.

-My first time on cruise ferry
+My first time on the cruise ferry

 Anyway, this was the first I traveled on a five-star cruise.
-It had multiple floors with cabins, restaurants, casinos and other amenities.
+It had multiple floors with cabins, restaurants, casinos, and other amenities.
 I cannot imagine spending more than a few days on a cruise like this.

 Once on-boarded, we found a place to sit and started eating.
 I was so hungry, it was almost noon and I haven’t eaten anything besides coffee.

 After lunch, we went to the upper deck with a helicopter pad and a bar.
 It is a place where all passengers hang out.
-People were sitting around, mingling, drinking and watching ocean waves.
+People were sitting around, mingling, drinking, and watching ocean waves.

 There we sat down and talk about random stuff.
-We really connected on a deeper level.
+We connected on a deeper level.
 So I carefully escalated and she covertly accepted my bold moves.

-Go to the jaccuzzi together
+Go to the jacuzzi together

 It was so hot outside.
 Even with nordic winds blowing through, I suggested to go inside and check the sauna and jacuzzi.
 The entrance costs only 10 EUR.
 She agreed.